Notifications in Xeoma

 CCTV systems based on Xeoma are able to recognize faces, license plates, text, emotions, animals, vehicles and many other things, as well as it is possible to receive timely notification about the activity in the camera’s field of view.

 And, of course, if there’s a trigger, someone in charge should be notified about it to take proper actions and act quickly.
-Xeoma has a list of options to send notifications in various ways like SMS, email, PUSH notification etc., so you could choose the best way to be notified about everything happening with your video surveillance.
+Xeoma has a list of options to send real-time notifications in various ways like SMS, email, PUSH notification etc., so you could choose the best way to be notified about everything happening with your video surveillance.

 You can receive the following notifications in Xeoma: